knative/docs/docs/bookstore/page-0.5/pg0.5-env-setup.md

 The Node.js server is located in the `docs/code-samples/eventing/bookstore-sample-app/start/node-server` folder.

+!!! warning

     Ensure that port 8080 on your local machine is not being used by another application.

 #### **Deploy the Book Review Service: Node.js Server**